 What is rosehip oil?

-It also helps your skin retain moisture, plump fine lines and wrinkles, fight sun and pollution damage, brighten your skin tone, reduce, and leaves your skin baby soft.
+Rosehip oil contains a high amount of linoleic acid (omega 6 fatty acid) which helps your skin retain moisture, plump fine lines and wrinkles, fight sun and pollution damage, brighten your skin tone, reduce redness, soothe inflammation, and leave your skin baby soft.

 Does rosehip oil have side effects?